-Our acquisitions of the Big South Fork Medical Center, Jamestown Regional Medical Center, Jellico Community Hospital and CarePlus Center do not provide assurance that the acquired operations will be accretive to our earnings or otherwise improve our results of operations.
+Our acquisitions to date do not provide assurance that the acquired operations will be accretive to our earnings or otherwise improve our results of operations.

-Acquisitions, such as that of Big South Fork Medical Center, which was acquired in January of 2017 and that began operations on August 8, 2017, Jamestown Regional Medical Center, which was acquired on June 1, 2018, and Jellico Community Hospital and CarePlus Center which were acquired in March 2019, involve the integration of previously separate businesses into a common enterprise in which it is envisioned that synergistic operations will result in improved financial performance.
+Acquisitions involve the integration of previously separate businesses into a common enterprise in which it is envisioned that synergistic operations will result in improved financial performance.
 However, realization of these envisioned results is subject to numerous risks and uncertainties, including but not limited to: